MShepelin/MultiAgentPathFinding/README.md

 Dmitriy_Shepelin_ASearch.exe ../../Examples/example.xml
 ```

-### Debug with Visual Studio

-You can use VS interaction with CMake to build, run and debug this project.
-To use command-line arguments you can edit *args* in *configurations* field of *.vs/launch.vs.json*.

 ### Input and output

 A path is constructed on a 2D plane with traversable and non-traversable cells.
 Each task is given as an XML file.
 The format is shown in *Examples/example.xml*.
 This file is expected to have these fields:

 - *map* describes the geometry of the plane and obstacles on it.
 You can choose size of the cell grid, locations of obstacles, start and finish locations.
+Positions start in the left upper corner with coordinates (0, 0).
 - *algorithm* describes options of path planning:
   - *searchtype* can be "dijkstra" or "astar" to use Dijkstra or A* algorithm respectively;
   - *metrictype* describes heuristic to use (if A* is chosen):